strollerlab/alpha_development/README.md

 ---

-## 3. Auxiliar Code to Generate Supplementary Table Statistics
+## 3. Auxiliary Code to Generate Supplementary Table Statistics

 The model-output tables are too large to typeset in the manuscript, so they ship as a data file.
 Two files implement this; no analysis script needed restructuring.